randy-04/randy-04/README.md

 ### Hi there 👋
+I'm semi-new here after my coding revitalization, but don't be fooled.
+This account will be full of Repos soon!;)

 <!--
 **randy-04/randy-04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.